 To make the sourdough bread recipe starter, you must use a glass or plastic bowl.
 Do not use a metal bowl as the yeast doesn't like metal bowls.

 Set your ingredients out so they can get to room temperature which is anywhere from 70 to 80 degrees Fahrenheit.
 Cold ingredients slow down the action of the starter.
 Use warm water, not hot.
 Hot water kills yeast.

 You will need:

-In a two quart glass bowl, mix yeast and warm water.
-Let it stand for ten minutes.
+In a two quart glass bowl, mix flour, sugar, and yeast together.

-Once your starter is ready for the first time after three to four days, you are ready to make your first loaf of sour dough bread!
+Once your starter is bubbly, after the first 24 or 36 hours, you are ready to make your first loaf of sour dough bread!

 You will need: